 How Can I Improve My Sex Drive During and After Menopause?

-Estrogen replacement may work, but research has yielded conflicting results regarding its effectiveness.
-Estrogen can, however, make intercourse less painful by treating vaginal dryness.
+Estrogen replacement may work, but more research is needed.
+Estrogen can make sex less painful by treating vaginal dryness, though.